orchitech/gfm-escape/README.md

 - `cmAutolink`: text rendered `<here>`.
 Please note that a valid CommonMark must contain a URI scheme, which cannot be addressed by the escaper.
-When deciding if CommonMark autolink is an appropriate construct to use, we suggest to use the `isEncodable(str)` and `wouldBeUnaltered(str)` methods on the `Syntax.cmAutolink` object.
+When deciding if CommonMark autolink is an appropriate construct to use, we suggest to use the `isEncodable(input)` and `wouldBeUnaltered(input)` methods on the `Syntax.cmAutolink` object.
 - `codeSpan`: text rendered `` `here` ``.

+`input`: the string to escape.
+Please note that correct escaping is currently only guaranteed when the input is trimmed and normalized in terms of whitespace.
+The library does not perform whitespace normalizing on its own, as it is often ensured by the source's origin, e.g. `textContent` of a normalized HTML DOM.
+Manual normalizing can be done with `input.trim().replace(/[ \t\n\r]+/g, ' ')`.
+If it is intended to keep the source somewhat organized in lines, the minimum treatment to make escaping safe would be `input.replace(/^[ \t\r\n]+|[ \t]+$/gm, '')`.
+In such case, the caller has a responsibility to place the output correctly in the generated document.
+I.e. to indent all the lines when the context requires indenting.

-When escaping, `gfmContext` is extra contextual information to be considered.
+`gfmContext`: extra contextual information to be considered.
 The contexts have no defaults, i.e. they are falsy by default.
 The following contexts are available:
 ```js
 {
   inLink: true, // indicates suppressing nested links